NeoAxis/NeoAxisEngine/README.md

 ------

-04 June 2026.
+18 June 2026.

-<a href="https://cp.vdsina.com/">Our cloud provider is experiencing technical difficulties.</a>
+Our cloud provider is experiencing technical difficulties.

 <a href="https://neoaxis-la.us-east-1.linodeobjects.com/NeoX.exe">Download NeoX app to get NeoAxis Engine in compiled form.</a>

-<a href="https://www.neoaxis.cn/en/">Use an alternative website to learn more about the engine.</a>

 ------